|When I asked to be served one avocado a day, they always bring this huge portion which I’ve shared with tablemates.|

 After perusing several articles we’ve come to the conclusion that living on a cruise ship permanently is impractical for most of those seniors who may be able to afford the US $5,000 to $15,000 a month cost (depending on the ship, the cabin choice, the itineraries and the cruise line).

-The realities of a long term life aboard ship are discouraging for most seniors primarily due to the lack of available appropriate medical care, insurance and space limitations.
+The realities of a long-term life aboard a ship are discouraging for most seniors primarily due to the lack of available appropriate medical care, insurance, and space limitations.
 Grandma can’t bring along her favorite recliner or special bed when “renting” a cabin on a ship.

 There are a few ships worldwide that are permanent residences for those of all ages as shown at The World, a 165 “unit” residential ship that travels throughout the world with varying size and amenity cabins all with views to the passing world’s treasures.